Some Things Happen for a Reason While Others Don’t

 No doubt you’ve been in this situation: a coworker, neighbor, or friend makes a comment about how lucky you are in life and how well things are going for you.

 You simply respond that instead of being “luck,” it’s actually your “daily efforts and will.”
 Not everything happens without you knowing why.
 As a matter of fact, the majority of the time it’s you who makes things happen with your own dedication.

 Is there such a thing as good or bad luck?
 Like everything in the world, there is a small percent that’s susceptible to the random or uncontrollable things that will always escape your will.

 You can’t avoid contracting certain diseases or being in an accident, nor can you “control” the reactions or desires of the people who surround you.

-- Good and bad luck do indeed exist, but in small doses that you must accept and understand.
-That said, everything else that happens around you is something that you are able to control.
+- Good and bad luck does indeed exist, but in small doses that you must accept and understand.
+That said, everything else that happens around you is something that you can control.

-- Now what happens on many occasions is that you’re not fully aware of your ability to control and choose.
+- What happens on many occasions is that you’re not fully aware of your ability to control and choose.

-- Psychologists say that there is a “locus of internal or external control.”
+- Psychologists say there’s a “locus of internal or external control.”
 People with an external locus of control are those who attribute whatever happens to them to chance or to the will of other people.

-- They feel a feeling of helplessness where when something goes wrong or they fail, it’s always due to external factors and never their own fault.
+- They get a feeling of helplessness when something goes wrong or they fail; it’s always due to external factors and never their own fault.

 - This is not adequate.
 Those people need to learn to develop their internal control where they see themselves as being responsible for their own lives.